 Find a COVID-19 testing site | COVID-19 vaccine | More COVID-19 information

-The Texas Health and Human Services Commission (HHSC) offers this information to help prospective Medicaid applicants and their attorneys by describing basic information about the use of a qualifying income trust (QIT) (sometimes referred to as a "Miller" Trust) in meeting MEPD eligibility requirements.
-A model instrument is included at the end of this document to show an example of a QIT that meets MEPD requirements when properly completed.
-This form meets the basic MEPD requirements for a QIT; however, it is not the only acceptable QIT form, and it may have consequences beyond Medicaid eligibility that an applicant would want to consider.
+This information is offered by the Texas Health and Human Services Commission (HHSC).
+It helps prospective Medicaid applicants and their attorneys by describing basic information about the use of a qualifying income trust (QIT) (sometimes referred to as a "Miller" Trust) in meeting MEPD eligibility requirements.
+A model instrument is included at the end of this document.
+It shows an example of a QIT that meets MEPD requirements when properly completed.
+This form meets the basic MEPD requirements for a QIT, but it is not the only acceptable QIT form, and it may have consequences beyond Medicaid eligibility that an applicant would want to consider.